-Additionally, the issue of effective control is especially tied to the concept of a state’s legitimacy, as explored by James Crawford in his paper titled ‘Too Much, Too Soon?’ whereby he uses various examples, from the decolonisation of Guinea Bisau to the Occupied Palestinian Territories, in explaining the trend in international law towards the legitimacy of states and authorities.
-Professor Shaw also makes a bold statement, referring to the ‘test of acceptance’ of governmental authority, which is based on effective control rather than upon the nature of the regime, whether democratic, socialist, or otherwise (Shaw, 2014: 322 & 835).
-In this case whether one has a democratic legitimacy is irrelevant.
+Additionally, the issue of effective control is especially tied to the concept of a state’s legitimacy, as explored by James Crawford in his paper titled ‘Too Much, Too Soon?’ whereby he uses various examples, from the decolonization of Guinea Bisau to the Occupied Palestinian Territories, in explaining the trend in international law towards the legitimacy of states and authorities.
+Professor Shaw also makes a bold statement, referring to the ‘test of acceptance’ of governmental authority, which is based on effective control rather than upon the nature of the regime, whether democratic, socialist or otherwise (Shaw, 2014: 322 & 835).
+In this case, whether one has democratic legitimacy is irrelevant.
 Effective control is the deciding factor.
 This control is represented by the ability to govern and enforce public law.
-A lack of such effective control over a protracted time therefore delegitimizes an entity - calling into question its authority to invite other states for assistance.
+A lack of such effective control over a protracted time, therefore, delegitimizes an entity – calling into question its authority to invite other states for assistance.

 It would seem, then, that any actions regarding Syria as supported by the UNSC, and various other powers, are actions that promote negotiations, and therefore future stability in line with the provisions of the UN Charter.
-Although Russia’s intervention has been primarily in favour of the Syrian Government, it has shown a sincerity towards negotiations in the following ways:
+Although Russia’s intervention has been primarily in favor of the Syrian Government, it has shown sincerity toward negotiations in the following ways: